jaason-shi/learning-hub-user-documentation/docs/index.md

 - You are a student at BCIT and currently enrolled in courses
 - You have a Learning Hub account.
 - You have a basic understanding of how to use a computer and a web browser.

+## Conventions

+The following conventions are used in this guide:

+- Click on a button or link to perform an action.
+- Type text into a field.
+- Select an option from a list.
+- Select a dropbox to enable or disable a feature.

 ## Notes and Warning Messages